 As a Church New Song holds to the classical expression of Christianity as taught in the Bible.
-When God's Word says it we believe it, and with the help of His Holy Spirit we seek to apply it and live it out.
+When God's Word says it we believe it, and with the help of His Holy Spirit we seek to apply it to our lives.
 Like most churches we feel the need to explain that further, below you will find a more detailed explanation of our beliefs.

 1. The Bible: